wandouuu/arduinoalvik/CE_W2025/CE_Brendan_Leung_2337093.md

       alvik.brake();
       delay(3000);

-      // Alvik sends a message to
+      // Alvik sends a message to Pi through Serial Serial.println("photo");
-      Serial.println("photo");

-      while(Serial.available() <= 0){
+      // While the Alvik does not receive any bytes, it remains at a standstill while(Serial.available() <= 0){
         alvik.brake();
       }
-      while(Serial.available()){
+      // Once there is bytes flowing, the Alvik decodes the bytes which are characters and concatenates them into a string for the full message while(Serial.available()){
         delay(3);
         if (Serial.available() > 0 ){